-Figure 10 - System receipt screen (illustrative example)
+Figure 10 - System receipt screen (illustrative example currently used for testing and development, and which may be subject to further refinement)

 5.3 Transmission of safety-related information by ships to shore authorities is accomplished using the general communication capabilities of the Iridium system.
 Messages can be addressed to relevant shore authorities (hydrographic offices, meteorological offices or other shore authorities) using the contact details published in Lists of Radio Signals and elsewhere.